 Population Estimates/Status.
-As stated above, Eriogonum diatomaceum is known from only two populations, one of which has 15 distinct occurrences and the other is thought to be only a single occurrence (BLM 2008, pp. 3-19).
+As stated above, Eriogonum diatomaceum is known from only a single population with 15 distinct occurrences (Reynolds 2001, p.
+6).
 The total number of individuals was estimated at 47,251 based on a 1997 mining project review and a 1998-1999 range wide status survey (Reynolds 2001, Table 1, Appendix 1, p.
 1).
-The total number of individuals was determined by performing direct counts within the boundaries of each of the smaller occurrences.
+The total number of individuals was estimated by performing direct counts of individuals within the boundaries of each of the smallest occurrences.
 For the larger occurrences, average densities were calculated within quadrats and extrapolated to obtain a total based on the entire area of the occurrence (Reynolds 2001, p.
 6).
-Permanent monitoring plots have been installed and 3 years of data have been collected (Tonenna 2007).
+Permanent monitoring plots have been installed and several years of data have been collected (Tonenna 2007).
 These data have not been provided to the Service.